MicrosoftDocs/mixed-reality/mixed-reality-docs/3d-app-launcher-design-guidance.md

 :::row:::
     :::column:::
         ![Flat type without a backdrop can be hard to view from certain angles and in certain environments](images/flattype-640px.png)
-        *Flat type without a backdrop can be hard to view from certain angles and in certain environments.*
+        *Flat type without a backdrop can be hard to view from certain angles and in certain environments*
     :::column-end:::
     :::column:::
-        ![Type with a built-in backdrop can work well](images/flattypeandbkg-640px.png) *Type with a built-in backdrop can work well.*
+        ![Type with a built-in backdrop can work well](images/flattypeandbkg-640px.png) *Type with a built-in backdrop can work well*
     :::column-end:::
     :::column:::
-        ![Extruded type can work well if you shade the sides](images/20171016-160221-mixedreality-640px.jpg) *Extruded type can work well if you shade the sides.*
+        ![Extruded type can work well if you shade the sides](images/20171016-160221-mixedreality-640px.jpg) *Extruded type can work well if you shade the sides*
     :::column-end:::
 :::row-end:::